victorjjustin/fcc-1-tribute-page/README.md

 Based on Shigeru Miyamoto using plain HTML and CSS.

-Designed the layout and style sheet myself.
+Designed and styled myself.

-Made the repeating background using sprites from Miyamoto's Mario and Zelda NES games.
+Made the repeating background using sprites from Mario and Zelda NES games.